 Peak Shaving: solar energy storage methods to reduce peak load

-In most commercial and industrial buildings, the load energy consumption varies throughout the working day, with telling peaks and troughs.
+In most commercial and industrial buildings, the load energy consumption varies throughout the working day, exhibiting peaks and troughs.
 To meet this fluctuating demand, utility providers start and stop different electrical plants to match the global offer and global demand.

 But how can a building avoid these penalties and reduce its bill without changing its load profile?
-Peak Shaving can be one solution to solve this issue.
+One potential solution is Peak Shaving.

 What is peak shaving?

-Peak shaving generally refers to leveling out peak use of electricity by industrial and commercial power consumers.
-The first purpose of Peak Shaving is to save on the electricity bill.
-How does peak shaving help to reduce costs?
+Peak shaving in essence refers to leveling out peak use of electricity by industrial and commercial power consumers.
+At its core, the primary purpose of Peak Shaving is to help save on the electricity bill.
+So, how exactly does peak shaving help reduce costs?

 To better understand the stakes of peak shaving, let’s start by figuring out how the electricity bill is structured.
-The electric company monitors your power consumption at fixed time intervals every 15 minutes.
-The measurement of how much electricity is being consumed and at what rate it is in kW.
-In fact, for large users, such as manufacturing and distribution facilities, the electricity bill consists of two parts:
+The electric company monitors your power consumption at fixed time intervals typically every 15 minutes.
+During these intervals, they measure how much electricity is being consumed and at what rate in kW.
+Specifically, for large users, such as manufacturing and distribution facilities, the electricity bill consists of two parts:

-• Energy consumption : it corresponds to the primary energy charges for the total amount of electricity used throughout the billing period.
+• Energy consumption: This component corresponds to the primary energy charges for the total amount of electricity used throughout the billing period.
 The total amount of electricity used is measured in kWh.

 In practical terms, Peak Shaving is the process of reducing the amount of energy purchased – or shaving profile – from the utility companies during peak hours of energy demand to reduce the peak demand charges and make savings.
 In other words, it consists of flattening the load profile.